aimee-mcneil-melville/ToDo-Full-Stack/packages/ascii-art-reader-solution/README.md

     Start small.
 You'll use `console.log` statements a lot in this project, since the terminal **is** the console!
   </details>

-- [ ] As a user, 'd like to view a list of ASCII artworks that can be displayed so that I can make my choice.
+- [ ] As a user, I'd like to view a list of ASCII artworks that can be displayed so that I can make my choice.
   <details style="padding-left: 2em">
     <summary>Tips</summary>